Kong/insomnia/packages/insomnia-smoke-test/README.md

 # Insomnia Smoke Tests

-This project contains the smoke testing suite for Insomnia and Inso.
+This project contains the smoke testing suite for Insomnia and Inso CLI.

 Tests for the Electron app are written using [Playwright](https://github.com/microsoft/playwright)  while tests for the CLI use [execa](https://github.com/sindresorhus/execa).